02/26/2020 - 8:00am to 03/03/2020 - 7:00pm

 Saturday's triple feature is made up of Poetry, a film that follows Mija, who has just learned she is in the early stages of Alzheimer's.
 Followed by Sami Blood with Filmmaker Amanda Kernell.
-Elle-Marja is a 14 year-old indigenous Sami girl (also know as Lapps) who lives in Northern Scandinavia and herds reindeer with her family.
+Elle-Marja is a 14 year-old indigenous Sami girl (also known as Lapps) who lives in Northern Scandinavia and herds reindeer with her family.
 When she and her younger sister are forced to attend a Swedish-speaking boarding school, for the first time Elle-Marja experiences the racism and prejudice directed at her heritage and culture that existed in 1930’s Sweden.
 Finishing with In Syria with filmmaker Philppe Va Leeuw.
 A Syrian woman tries to protect her family form the raging war by covering her windows and barricading her door.
 As the danger comes closer, she must make moral decisions to keep everyone alive.

 The last feature presentation will be Girls' War with filmmaker Mylene Sauloy.
 As terror and war tear through the Kurdish villages of Syria and Northern Iraq, the brave women of the Patriotic Women’s Association have even created an army, comprised of women from all over the world including Paris, Turkish Kurdistan, and Germany.
 They have taken up arms against the Islamic state, and winning inspiring victories.